Betty Ford: Recovery from alcoholism and prescription drug addiction

 As she had previously been with her breast cancer diagnosis and treatment, Ford was transparent with the public about her addictions and admittance to rehab.
 Ford's transparency was praised by experts in drug abuse treatment, who predicted that it would make a major and positive impact.
 The week she entered rehab, Ford disclosed her addiction to prescription medication.
 Days later, Ford also disclosed to the public that she had come to realize that she was additionally an alcoholic.
 She disclosed her alcoholism through a statement that a family spokesman read on her behalf at a press conference (at which Ford was not herself present) held outside of the hospital.
-In this statement, Ford disclosed, "I have found I am not only addicted to the medication I have been taking for my arthritis but also to alcohol".
+In this statement, Ford disclosed, "I have found I am not only addicted to the medication I have been taking for my arthritis, but also to alcohol".
 In this statement, she also praised the reputation of the hospital's addiction treatment program, and declared her pleasure to have the opportunity to attend the treatment.
 The statement also declared, "I expect this treatment and fellowship to be a solution for my problems.
 I embrace it, not only for me, but all the many others who are here to participate."
-The Washington Post reported that Ford's disclosure of alcoholism came as a surprise to a number of Ford's close friends, who had regarded her as merely a social drinker and were oblivious to her drinking problem.
+The Washington Post reported that Ford's disclosure of alcoholism came as a surprise to a number of her close friends, who had regarded her as merely a social drinker and were oblivious to her drinking problem.

-Ford published her first memoir in 1978, The Times of My Life, in which she discussed her battle with addiction.
+Ford succeeded in getting sober.
+She published her first memoir, The Times of My Life, later in 1978 in which she discussed her battle with addiction.

-During a January 1984 address in Michigan to a crowd of individuals who were in the early stages of alcohol and drug dependency treatment, Ford declared that the six years since she began her treatment for alcohol and drug abuse, "have been the best years in my life from the standpoint of feeling healthier and feeling more comfortable with myself".
+During a January 1984 address in Michigan to a crowd of individuals who were in the early stages of alcohol and drug dependency treatment, Ford reflected that the six years since she began her treatment for alcohol and drug abuse, "have been the best years in my life from the standpoint of feeling healthier and feeling more comfortable with myself".

 The Betty Ford Center

-In 1982, after recovering from her own addictions, Ford established the Betty Ford Center (initially called the Betty Ford Clinic) in Rancho Mirage, California, for the treatment of chemical dependency, including treating the children of alcoholics.
+In 1982, after recovering from her own addictions, Ford established the Betty Ford Center (initially called the Betty Ford Clinic) in Rancho Mirage, California.
+Its mission specializes in the treatment of chemical dependency, including treating the children of alcoholics.
 She partnered with her friend Ambassador Leonard Firestone to found it.
 She served as chair of the board of directors.
 She also co-authored with Chris Chase a book about her treatment, Betty: A Glad Awakening (1987).
 In 2003, Ford produced another book, Healing and Hope: Six Women from the Betty Ford Center Share Their Powerful Journeys of Addiction and Recovery.
 In 2005, Ford relinquished her chair of the center's board of directors to her daughter Susan.
 She had held the top post at the center since its founding.

 Barbara Bush, a later first lady, opined that Ford, after discovering she was dependent on drugs, "transformed her pain into something great for the common good.
 Because she suffered, there will be more healing.
 Because of her grief, there will be more joy."